 Sur La Table

 Dig in to the many culinary classes at Sur La Table—with a different schedule every week, there’s always something new on the menu.
-Kids 7 and up can join Mom and Dad at Family Fun classes to make a dish or two; upcoming themes include Funfetti on April 14 and 28 and Spain on May 12 and 13.
-Kids 8–12 can sharpen their knife skills in a two-hour class offered on select days, or join a two-day or five-day series during the summer, where chefs-in-training work together in groups of four to learn (and taste!) popular recipes from Sur La Table’s professional chef instructors—everything from American favorites like hamburgers and peach cobbler to international cuisine like souvlaki and falafel.
-For baker babes, the Bakeshop Fundamentals series offered in July and August centers on sweet and savory baked goods like soft pretzels, ciabatta breads and various pies.
-Class calendars are available months in advance—good thing, as seats fill up quickly. $55 per person for two-hour classes; $120 for two-day series; $300 for five-day series.
+Kids 8 and up can join Mom and Dad at Family Fun classes to make a dish or two; upcoming themes include Easter cupakes.
+Kids 8–12 can sharpen their knife skills in a two-hour class offered on select days, or join a three-day or five-day series during the summer, where chefs-in-training work together to learn (and taste!) popular recipes from Sur La Table’s professional chef instructors—everything from roasted tomato soup to shredded chicken tacos.
+Class calendars are available months in advance—good thing, as seats fill up quickly. $59 per person for two-hour classes; $150 for three-day series; $249 for five-day series.
 Register online.

 3400 Bryant Irvin Road, Suite 120, Fort Worth, 817/377-0683